cessda/cessda.guidelines.public/observability/monitoring-overview.md

 The monitoring system watches containerized workloads, integrates with Kubernetes and other components in the cloud ecosystem, ingests data, and enables the collection and processing of metrics such as counters, gauges, histograms and summaries.

-### Metrics Gathering
+## Metrics gathering

-One of the importance aspect of monitoring is how the metrics derived for the components in the infrastructure are used.
+One of the important aspect of monitoring is how the metrics derived for the components in the infrastructure are used.
 CESSDA relies on two methodologies, [USE](http://www.brendangregg.com/usemethod.html) and [RED](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/)